 Total THC, THC, or THCa?

 This is important because there is significant debate on whether to use the TOTAL THC content of the plant (meaning THCa + THC) or just THC (excluding THCa) when discussing legality.
-Many “Hemp Flower” sellers provide disclaimers that the Farm Bill does not explicitly mention THCa or Total THC, so their products must be legal.
+For example, many “Hemp Flower” sellers provide disclaimers that the Farm Bill does not explicitly mention THCa or Total THC, so their products must be legal.

-To understand why this is an important debate, you need to understand how cannabis grows.
+To clarify, in order to understand why this is an important debate, you need to understand how cannabis grows.
 As the cannabis plant grows, it does not actually produce THC (or CBD, for that matter), it produces THCa (and CBDa and other cannabinoids), which are the acid precursors.
-Only through curing, drying, and decarbing do these acid precursors convert into the more commonly known THC and CBD.
-It’s not uncommon at all to find “raw” flower in a legal marijuana state with less than 0.3% THC, due to how the plant grows.
-You will, however, in that same flower find over 0.3% THCa, and thus, over 0.3% TOTAL THC.
+Furthermore, only through curing, drying, and decarbing do these acid precursors convert into the more commonly known THC and CBD.
+For instance, it’s not uncommon at all to find “raw” flower in a legal marijuana state with less than 0.3% THC, due to how the plant grows.
+However, in that same flower, you will find over 0.3% THCa, and thus, over 0.3% TOTAL THC.
 This article from Leafly has an excellent further explanation on decarboxylated cannabinoids and how the numbers are determined.

-Would this product be legal to use and take back to a non-legal recreational state?
+Most importantly, would the hemp flower product described above be legal to use and take back to a non-legal recreational state?
 It would not be legal, but essentially you’re saying it is when you choose to believe you can exclude THCa from the definition of hemp.
-Most of these products online will have no where near 4% THCa, but the point still stands.
-Check the lab tests for most “Hemp Flower” you find online and you may be surprised to see the THCa and Total THC are over 0.3%.
+In other words, most of these products online will have nowhere near 4% THCa, but the point still stands.
+Consequently, if you check the lab tests for most “Hemp Flower” you find online and you may be surprised to see the THCa and Total THC are over 0.3%.

 Here’s another excerpt, this time from the “Statement of Principals” from the DEA and FDA regarding the Farm Bill of 2014: “The term “industrial hemp” includes the plant Cannabis sativa L. and any part or derivative of such plant, including seeds of such plant, whether growing or not, that is used exclusively for industrial purposes (fiber and seed) with a tetrahydrocannabinols concentration of not more than 0.3 percent on a dry weight basis.
 The term “tetrahydrocannabinols” includes all isomers, acids, salts, and salts of isomers of tetrahydrocannabinols.”